question-bank/programming-languages/08-structs/create-struct.md

 ## Create struct

-Write a program that has a struct used for  storing `age` and `weight` (in kilograms) from a user.
+Write a program that has a struct used for  storing `age` and `weight` from a user.
 Don't need to code the main function.

 <details>
 <summary>Answer in C++</summary>